United States Electoral College: Appointment by state legislature

 In the earliest presidential elections, state legislative choice was the most common method of choosing electors.
 A majority of the state legislatures selected presidential electors in both 1792 (9 of 15) and 1800 (10 of 16), and half of them did so in 1812.
 Even in the 1824 election, a quarter of state legislatures (6 of 24) chose electors.
-(In that election, Andrew Jackson lost in spite of having plurality of the popular vote and the number of electoral votes representing them because six state legislatures chose electors that overturned their voters' support.)
-Some state legislatures simply chose electors, while other states used a hybrid method in which state legislatures chose from a group of electors elected by popular vote.
+In that election, Andrew Jackson lost in spite of having a plurality of both the popular vote and the number of electoral votes representing them.
+Yet, as six states did not hold a popular election for their electoral votes, the full expression of the popular vote nationally cannot be known.

+Some state legislatures simply chose electors.
+Other states used a hybrid method in which state legislatures chose from a group of electors elected by popular vote.
 By 1828, with the rise of Jacksonian democracy, only Delaware and South Carolina used legislative choice.
-Delaware ended its practice the following election (1832), while South Carolina continued using the method until it seceded from the Union in December 1860.
+Delaware ended its practice the following election (1832).
+South Carolina continued using the method until it seceded from the Union in December 1860.
 South Carolina used the popular vote for the first time in the 1868 election.

 Excluding South Carolina, legislative appointment was used in only four situations after 1832: